cgcollab/packaging-demo/README.md

 - Update to configuration of installed Packages
 - Use of imgpkg to relocate images across repositories (e.g. for air-gapped environments)
 - Creation of a subset metapackage (e.g. to limit images copied across repositories for resource-strapped environments, such as edge devices)
-- Use of **kctrl** to wrap and simplify the Package authoring and installation workflow described above
+- Use of **kctrl** to orchestrate and simplify the Package authoring and installation workflow described above
 - Use of **kapp-controller** to manage Package consumption and maintenance in Kubernetes

-> Note: An additional Carvel tool, **kapp**, is not mentioned explicitly above, but is also employed within the workflows orchestrated by kctrl to better manage application of resources to Kubernetes and identify configuration changes between updates.
+- Use of **kapp**, employed within the workflows orchestrated by kctrl to better manage application of resources to Kubernetes and identify configuration changes between updates.

 ## Demo